 In 2017 Chris was honored by the American Association of Justice with its prestigious Harry M. Philo Award which recognizes an individual who has

-Chris was named Most Outstanding Young Trial Lawyer of 2001, the F. Scott Baldwin Award, by the American Association for Justice (AAJ), New Lawyers Division.
+made an outstanding contribution to the civil justice system and whose work has advanced the safety and protection of American consumers.
+In 2012, the Consumer Attorneys Association of Los Angeles recognized Chris as its Trial Lawyer of the Year, the first time in the history of the organization that a woman trial attorney received that honor.
+In 2001 she was named Most Outstanding Young Trial Lawyer, the F. Scott Baldwin Award, by the American Association for Justice (AAJ), New Lawyers Division.
 She also received Loyola Law School’s 2001 Trial Lawyer of the Year Award.
-She was nominated as a finalist for the Consumer Attorneys of Los Angeles Trial Lawyer of the Year three times.
-In 2012, Chris was honored as the first female recipient of the Consumer Attorneys Association of Los Angeles Trial Lawyer of the Year Award.
+She has also been nominated as a finalist for the Consumer Attorneys of Los Angeles Trial Lawyer of the Year and the Consumer Attorneys of California Trial Lawyer of the Year on multiple occasions.

-From 1991-1994, Chris was Editor-in-Chief of the CAALA “Advocate,” the organization’s monthly publication.
-In 1995, she was Editor-in-Chief of the CAOC “Forum,” a statewide trial lawyers monthly publication.
-She also is the co-author of a CAOC Amicus Brief in Soule v.
-General Motors (1994) in which the California Supreme Court rejected manufacturers’ efforts to overturn landmark strict liability consumer expectation tests.
 As a frequent lecturer and author, Chris has shared her expertise on various trial techniques including demonstrative evidence, direct and cross examination methods, written discovery and demonstrating head trauma injury in children.
-Among the organizations she has addressed are CAALA, CAOC, AAJ, Los Angeles County Bar Association, and Western Trial Lawyers Association.
+Among the organizations she has addressed are CAALA, CAOC, AAJ, the American Bar Association, the Los Angeles County Bar Association, and Western Trial Lawyers Association.